This is a guide covering everything you need to know about fill light and how it plays its part in the three-point lighting setup.

 Simply measure your main source of light and the area lit by a weaker light source afterward.

-The main source of light is your key light, while the other is the fill light.
+Your key light is the main source of light, while the other is the fill light.
 The readings will be written in f-stops.

-So how to read f-stops?
+So, how do you read f-stops?
 Be sure to check out our aperture and f-stop guide.

-Well, if you had an f-stop of f/2.0 and you increased it to f/2.8.
+Well, if you had an f-stop of f/2.0 and increased it to f/2.8.
 By raising it, you’re effectively doubling the amount of incoming light.
-The reverse also applies, decreasing the f-stop from f/2.0 to f/1.4 is equivalent to halving the amount of light.
+The reverse also applies, decreasing the f-stop from f/2.0 to f/1.4, which is equivalent to halving the amount of light.

 Check out this visual to help further explain it: